Aiden-J-Evans/MARTA-2.0/README.md

 conda activate momask
 conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia
 ```
-Navigate momask-codes/requirements.txt and change `matplotlib==3.1.3` to `matplotlib==3.4.0`.
+Navigate to momask-codes/requirements.txt and change `matplotlib==3.1.3` to `matplotlib==3.4.0`.
 This is the a version of matplotlib that covers all aspects of the project.
 ```
-pip install -r momask-codes/requirements.txt conda install transformers spacy diffusers
+pip install -r momask-codes/requirements.txt conda install transformers spacy diffusers conda install -c conda-forge ffmpeg=4.3.0
 ```

 ## to do / improvements